particle-iot/docs/src/content/en/photon/start.md

 Tap *D7* then _digitalWrite_ in the popup.
 Now when you tap the *D7* circle the tiny blue LED should turn off or on!
 This is because the LED shares a connection to the Photon with the pin labeled D7.

 You could hook your own LED up to the Photon on another pin and do the same thing, use digitalRead to tell that a switch has been pressed, or analogRead to see the position of a knob.

-You can always get Tinker back on the Photon by following [these instructions](/#/tinker#tinkering-with-tinker-the-tinker-firmware)
+-->

 ### Put Code on Your Photon

 ![Particle Build]({{assets}}/images/ide-main.png)

-Now let's control the blue LED using code instead of Tinker.
+Now let's control the blue LED on the device.
 If you [click here](http://build.particle.io) or on Build on the main page, you'll be in the IDE- where we can write code and upload it to the Photon.
 Log in with the same email and password you used to sign up in the app, and we're off!

 Click "BLINK AN LED" under the Example apps title.
 This code turns D7 (labeled _led2_) on and off, once a second.
 Click the lightning bolt icon in the upper left and it will upload or "flash" this code onto your Photon.
 You'll see a series of status colors on the main LED, and then the little blue LED blinking.
 Magic!